-First Able Person • Ensure the immediate safety of anyone in the vicinity of the fire or smoke Contact Site Manager and evacuate anyone in the vicinity of the fire Assist any persons who require help · Contain the fire by closing doors (do not lock) and isolate fire Attack base of fire to extinguish using available fire fighting equipment. • Evacuate anyone in danger or within the vicinity of the fire Chief Warden Contact Emergency Service /Fire Brigade Consider evacuation Commence evacuation if necessary • Ensure all toilets and other locations have been checked by warden/s to ensure all persons have left • Ensure the fire has been contained by closing doors (do not lock) and isolate fire · Join workers/visitors at evacuation assembly area · Consider relocation of persons to alternate evacuation assembly area if necessary.
+First Able Person Ensure the immediate safety of anyone in the vicinity of the fire or smoke Contact Site Manager and evacuate anyone in the vicinity of the fire Assist any persons who require help Contain the fire by closing doors (do not lock) and isolate fire Attack base of fire to extinguish using available firefighting equipment.
+Chief Warden all persons have left de ave been checked by warden/s to ensure closing doors (do not lock) and isolate fire embly area Considerations What has happened?
+Where is the smoke/fire?
+What is on fire?
+What type of fire is it?
+What personnel are involved?
+Have all personnel been accounted for?
+Is anything further required to prevent fire spreading?
+Explosion Electrocution (in electrical fire) Entrapment Structural collapse Bushfire Community evacuation Burns Chemical leak or spill.